 Tripod restrictions – No (other than in the central sanctuary)

 The Iconic sunrise at the pools

-Entering from the west (main entrance) passet the first gate, there are two pools.
+Entering from the west (main entrance) past the first gate, there are two pools.
 The pool on the left with it’s red waterlilies, is considered the best and most iconic view of Angkor Wat sunrise.
 It is also the busiest.
-Get there 30 minutes before sunrise to see the colors in the skies.
+Get there 30 minutes before sunrise to see the colours in the skies.